reactjs/react.dev/beta/src/content/learn/installation.md

 ### Try React locally {/*try-react-locally*/}

-To try React locally on your computer, [download this HTML page.](https://raw.githubusercontent.com/reactjs/reactjs.org/main/static/html/single-file-example.html) Open it in your editor and in your browser!
+To try React locally on your computer, [download this HTML page.](https://gist.githubusercontent.com/gaearon/0275b1e1518599bbeafcde4722e79ed1/raw/db72dcbf3384ee1708c4a07d3be79860db04bff0/example.html) Open it in your editor and in your browser!

-## Add React to a page {/*add-react-to-a-page*/}
+## Start a new React project {/*start-a-new-react-project*/}

-If you're working with an existing site and need to add a little bit of React, you can [add React with a script tag.](/learn/add-react-to-a-website)
+If you want to build an app or a website fully with React, [start a new React project.](/learn/start-a-new-react-project)

-## Start a React project {/*start-a-react-project*/}
+## Add React to an existing project {/*add-react-to-an-existing-project*/}

-If you're ready to [start a standalone project](/learn/start-a-new-react-project) with React, you can set up a minimal toolchain for a pleasant developer experience.
-You can also start with a framework that makes a lot of decisions for you out of the box.
+If want to try using React in your existing app or a website, [add React to an existing project.](/learn/add-react-to-an-existing-project)

 ## Next steps {/*next-steps*/}